Small Acts of Kindness: Micro-Affirmations and Campus Climate

 Rowe observed, however, that micro-inequities were often committed unconsciously or automatically, making it hard for individuals to catch and correct their problem behaviors, and making awareness a more elusive educational goal.

-Rowe, therefore, recommends another complementary approach to eliminating these behaviors.
+Rowe, therefore, recommends another complementary approach to eliminating these behaviors and implicit bias.
 Instead of just trying to catch ourselves in the act or discourage inappropriate behavior, Rowe suggests actively cultivating and practicing what she calls “micro-affirmations.”